Antoni Patek: Patek Philippe & Co.

 In 1868, Patek Philippe made their first wristwatch, which was sold on 13 November 1876 to the Hungarian Countess Koscowicz.
 They have also pioneered in perpetual calendar, chronograph and minute repeater in watches.

 Looking for trade contacts Patek travelled among others to England (1847), USA (1854), and Russia (1858).

 After Patek's death the company changed its owners several times; since 1929 Patek Philippe & Co. has been owned by the Stern family, but kept its original name.
 Patek Philippe & Co. issues collectable watches every year, and till today has remained a coveted luxury brand.
 Patek Philippe & Co. is the only Geneva watch manufacturer honoured with the Geneva seal.
 Of all the movements bearing the Geneva Seal distinction, 95% are Patek Philippe & Co. timepieces.
 The company does not cease in its efforts to innovate its products.
 Patek Philippe & Co. has been awarded more than 70 patents, since implementing in 1845 the stem winding system.
 The 20 most expensive wristwatches sold at auction are all from Patek Philippe & Co.
 The Patek Philippe Henry Graves Supercomplication watch made in 1933 holds the world record for the most expensive watch—sold at auction in 1999 for more than $11 million.

-The Sky Moon Tourbillon Ref 5002 is currently the world most complex complication timepiece.
+The Sky Moon Tourbillon Ref 5002 is currently a renown complication timepiece.
 At present only 3 pieces are produced a year.
 Owners of these watches are selected by Patek Co as they are highly sought after.
 They are sold primarily to collectors rather than traders so as to avoid the flipping of watches for profits.